DataDog/integrations-core/mysql/README.md

 echo -e "\033[0;31mCannot connect to MySQL\033[0m"
 ```

 The Agent needs a few privileges to collect metrics.
-Grant the `datadog` user the following limited privileges ONLY.
+Grant the `datadog` user only the following limited privileges.

 For MySQL up to version 7.x set `max_user_connections` this way: